 I really don’t have a preference when it comes to the texture of cookies.
 I love them all, whether they’re soft, chewy, crispy or cakey.

-The key to getting chewy cookies is to form the cookies and then refrigerate for at least an hour before baking.
+The key to getting chewy cookies, is to form the cookies and then refrigerate for at least an hour before baking.
 This way the cold dough will spread less when baked and will retain more moisture.
+However, if using a one-to-one gluten-free flour like King Arthur Measure for Measure or Cup4Cup these cookies will bake up chewy without chilling.

 This is the recipe for my special flour blend that I love for this recipe and many more of my gluten-free recipes: